section-engineering-education/engineering-education/content/articles/astradb-nodejs/index.md

 ### Database Setup

 First, you'll need to log in to DataStax.
 I use my GitHub account.
-However, you connect your Google account or even use your email and password.
+First, however, you connect your Google account or even use your email and password.

 ![datastax-sign in](/engineering-education/astradb-nodejs/image1.png)

 A successful login will take you to your AstraDB dashboard.
-On the left panel of the dashboard, click `create database`.
+Then, on the left panel of the dashboard, click `create database`.

 ![dashboard](/engineering-education/astradb-nodejs/image2.png)